maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

     ## 19 2021-12-13 FALSE            55
     ## 20 2021-12-13 TRUE             35

-This is the result we now want to visualise.
+Please beware that your data will look slighty different, as it was not collected on the same date as ours and the conversation about *Sesame Street* represented in your dataset will be different from what it was just prior to 13th December where we collected the data for our example.

+You are now going to visualise your results.
 In the code below we have appended the code for the visualisation to the four lines of code above that transforms the data to our needs.
 To pick up where we left in the previous code chunk we continue with the